DGotshalk/Todo-Manager/README.md

 	- Qt5 (or whatever version you used)

 ## Building and using
-This program needs to be built before it can be run, build using \\
+This program needs to be built before it can be run, build using: </br>
-`Whatever you run to build the program` \\
+`Whatever you run to build the program` </br>

 ## In development:
 	- Ability to change daily list